ices-eg/wg_WGEEL/R/shiny_data_integration/README.md

 ## 3.2.0 Step 0 - Check file

 Click on button to check file.
+The app will detect the type of file according to the names.

 Check message for missing values or errors and correct the file if necessary